ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 ### I have published my website but the OVHcloud "Congratulations" message is still being displayed

 When you set up a Web Hosting plan, OVHcloud implements a preliminary index page while you move your website files on to your storage space.
-If you simply place your files in the ‘www’ folder without deleting the content stored there by OVHcloud, you may encounter this issue.
+If you simply place your files in the "www" folder without deleting the content stored there by OVHcloud, you may encounter this issue.

-To correct this, you will need to delete or rename the ‘index.html’ file set up by OVHcloud on your hosting space.
+To correct this, you will need to delete or rename the "index.html" file set up by OVHcloud on your hosting space.
 It may be useful to just rename it, so that you can re-enable it as needed to act as a temporary fallback page.

 **Other useful information**: make sure you upload your website files to the "www" folder, so that they are visible.